noynaert/csc346notes/04_Java/04_03_Getting_Code_Working.md

 Actually, I searched for "Java Extension Pack" in the VS code Extension fly-out.
 All of the above were installed at once.

-## Create a simple Maven project and run it.
+## Create a simple Java project and run it.

 ## Run Maven from the command line.